mehmetcodes/federalbrickroad/Readme.md

 This project is a bi-product of a federal hackathon initiated at the United States Census Center for Applied Technology.

+It is not a real product, but a prototype and does not represent any government organization in any manner whatsoever, despite the fact that it was initiative borne of a federal hackathon.
+The contents are [GPL](https://www.gnu.org/licenses/lgpl.html)

 Version | Author   | Modification | Date
 --------| -------- | -------------| ------
    1    |  Yilmaz  |  Initial     | April 4,2015